iweist/TrinityConnect/README.md

 Description:

-Trinity Connect is a mobile applciation made for CPSC415: Mobile Computing during the Fall semester of 2015.
+Trinity Connect is a mobile application made for CPSC415: Mobile Computing during the Fall semester of 2015.
 Trinity Connect is designed to display basic android design principles and provide students with practice using version control systems and developing a product in a team.
 Trinity Connect is a database-run application designed to provide an open platform for Trinity students, faculty, and staff to host and promote events on campus.
-This application was made for purely academic purposes and is being released under the MIT lisence for Open Source Software.
+This application was made for purely academic purposes and is being released under the MIT license for Open Source Software.

 Contributors: